TPR, Termination of Parental Rights

 - The child was conceived as a result of criminal sexual conduct;

-- A parent of the child pleads guilty or nolo contendere to or is convicted of the murder of the child’s other parent.
+- A parent of the child pleads guilty.
+Or nolo contendere to or is convicted of the murder of the child’s other parent.